epitech-mirroring/Wytness-docs/Backend/Benchmark/benchmark_fastapi.md

-# Benchmark : FastAPI
+# FastAPI Benchmark

 ## 1. Introduction
-- **Objectif** : Évaluer si **FastAPI** est adapté pour le développement de votre application.
+- **Objective**: Evaluate whether **FastAPI** is suitable for developing your application.
-- **Contexte** :
+- **Context**:
-  - Type d'application envisagé : API RESTful, backend d'une application web, microservices, etc.
+  - Type of application: RESTful API, backend for a web application, microservices, etc.
-  - Besoins spécifiques : performances, scalabilité, facilité d'utilisation, intégration, etc.
+  - Specific needs: performance, scalability, ease of use, integration, etc.

-## 2. Avantages de FastAPI
+## 2. Advantages of FastAPI

 ### a.
-Performances
+Performance
-- **Benchmark** :
+- **Benchmark**:
-  - FastAPI est souvent classé parmi les frameworks Python les plus rapides grâce à son utilisation d'ASGI et de Starlette.
-  - Comparé à Flask ou Django, FastAPI est jusqu'à 3-5 fois plus rapide pour des tâches intensives en I/O.

-- **Pour votre application** :
-  - Idéal si votre API nécessite une gestion rapide et efficace des requêtes asynchrones (par exemple, interactions avec des bases de données ou des API externes).
+  - FastAPI is often ranked among the fastest Python frameworks, thanks to its use of ASGI and Starlette.
+  - Compared to Flask or Django, FastAPI is up to 3-5 times faster for I/O-intensive tasks.

+- **For your application**:
+  - Ideal if your API requires fast and efficient handling of asynchronous requests (e.g., interacting with databases or external APIs).

 ### b.
-Documentation interactive intégrée
+Built-in Interactive Documentation
-- Swagger UI et ReDoc sont générés automatiquement à partir des définitions de vos endpoints, ce qui est un avantage énorme pour collaborer avec des équipes front-end ou des clients.
+- Swagger UI and ReDoc are automatically generated from your endpoint definitions, which is a huge advantage for collaborating with front-end teams or clients.

 ### c.
-Prise en charge des types Python
+Python Type Support
-- **Validation et sérialisation** :
+- **Validation and Serialization**:
-  - Les types Python (comme `int`, `str`, `List`, etc.) et Pydantic facilitent une validation et une gestion stricte des données.
+  - Python types (like `int`, `str`, `List`, etc.) and Pydantic make data validation and strict data handling straightforward.
-  - Gain de temps sur les vérifications manuelles.
+  - Saves time on manual checks.

 ### d.
-Programmation asynchrone
-- Parfait pour des APIs qui tirent parti d'opérations asynchrones (`async/await`), ce qui peut réduire les temps de latence dans des environnements à forte charge.
+Asynchronous Programming
+- Perfect for APIs leveraging asynchronous operations (`async/await`), reducing latency in high-load environments.

 ### e.
-Adoption et communauté
+Adoption and Community
-- Bien que récent, FastAPI bénéficie d’une communauté active et d’une documentation détaillée.
+- Though relatively new, FastAPI has an active community and detailed documentation.
-- Compatible avec des outils comme **SQLAlchemy**, **Tortoise ORM**, et des services comme **Redis**, **Celery**, etc.
+- Compatible with tools like **SQLAlchemy**, **Tortoise ORM**, and services like **Redis**, **Celery**, etc.

-## 3. Inconvénients de FastAPI
+## 3. Disadvantages of FastAPI

 ### a.
-Courbe d'apprentissage
-- La programmation asynchrone (`async/await`) peut être déroutante pour les développeurs non familiers.
-- Les concepts avancés, comme les middlewares ou les websockets, nécessitent une bonne compréhension des bases.
+Learning Curve
+- Asynchronous programming (`async/await`) can be confusing for developers unfamiliar with it.
+- Advanced concepts, like middlewares or websockets, require a solid understanding of the basics.

 ### b.
-Environnement de déploiement
+Deployment Environment
-- FastAPI repose sur ASGI et nécessite souvent des serveurs comme **Uvicorn** ou **Hypercorn**.
+- FastAPI relies on ASGI and often requires servers like **Uvicorn** or **Hypercorn**.
-- L'intégration avec des serveurs traditionnels (comme Apache ou Nginx) peut demander des configurations supplémentaires.
+- Integrating with traditional servers (like Apache or Nginx) may require additional configuration.

 ### c.
-Manque de maturité relative
-- Par rapport à Flask ou Django, FastAPI est plus jeune, ce qui peut poser problème pour des cas très spécifiques ou des besoins complexes (par exemple, gestion avancée des migrations de base de données).
-- Moins de bibliothèques tierces sont conçues spécifiquement pour FastAPI.
+Relative Maturity
+- Compared to Flask or Django, FastAPI is younger, which can pose challenges for very specific or complex needs (e.g., advanced database migrations).
+- Fewer third-party libraries are specifically designed for FastAPI.

 ### d.
-Performances dépendantes de Python
-- Bien que rapide pour un framework Python, il reste limité par l’interpréteur Python.
-Si les performances brutes sont critiques, des solutions comme **Go**, **Rust**, ou **Node.js** pourraient être plus adaptées.

-## 4. Pourquoi choisir ou ne pas choisir FastAPI ?
+Performance Limits of Python
+- While fast for a Python framework, it’s still constrained by Python’s interpreter.
+If raw performance is critical, solutions like **Go**, **Rust**, or **Node.js** might be better.

+## 4. Why Choose or Not Choose FastAPI?

-### Quand FastAPI est idéal :
+### When FastAPI Is Ideal:
-- **Application API-first** : Si votre projet est centré sur une API RESTful ou OpenAPI.
-- **Utilisation de Python moderne** : Si vous profitez déjà des annotations de type dans vos projets.
-- **Scalabilité asynchrone** : Pour des applications avec un grand nombre de connexions simultanées ou des intégrations avec des services tiers.
-- **Documentation automatisée** : Si vous avez besoin d'une documentation immédiatement prête.
+- **API-First Applications**: If your project is centered around a RESTful or OpenAPI-compliant API.
+- **Modern Python Usage**: If your team is already leveraging Python type annotations.
+- **Asynchronous Scalability**: For applications with high concurrency or integrations with third-party services.
+- **Automated Documentation**: If you need instantly ready API documentation.

-### Quand FastAPI n'est pas idéal :
+### When FastAPI Is Not Ideal:
-- **Développement monolithique complexe** : Pour des projets nécessitant une gestion avancée comme celle offerte par Django.
-- **Équipe non familière avec Python moderne ou async** : Si votre équipe est plus à l'aise avec des outils simples comme Flask.
-- **Exigences de performances brutes** : Si les temps de réponse sont critiques et que Python est un goulot d'étranglement.
-- **Dépendance à des bibliothèques tierces spécifiques** : Si votre projet nécessite des bibliothèques non compatibles ou non optimisées pour FastAPI.
+- **Complex Monolithic Development**: For projects requiring advanced management like what Django offers.
+- **Team Not Familiar with Modern Python or Async**: If your team prefers simpler tools like Flask.
+- **Raw Performance Requirements**: If response times are critical and Python is a bottleneck.